cyclone-scheme/python/README.md

 None

 ## API
-The API provides a set of high-level procedures and another with low-levelones.
+The API provides a set of high-level procedures and another with low-level ones.
 Only high-level procedures are documented here.

 ### (cyclone python)

 #### [procedure]   `(py-start)`
-Mandatory to run all other procedures.
+Mandatory to run it **before** any other procedure from this package.
+Run only once.

 #### [procedure]   `(py-stop)`
-Mandatory to avoid memory leaking.
+Mandatory to run **after** any other procedure from this package to avoid memory leaking.
+Run only once.

 #### [procedure]   `(py-run-simple-string code)`
 This is the simplest way to run Python code.
 We can, for example, run: